 He steps toward me, and I take two steps back, my heel catching on the edge of the pier.
 One more step and I'm in the black water.
 I step forward just enough to balance myself, but not enough to make it look like I'm trying to get too close to him.
 Because then I would smell his delightful aftershave, or reach out and brush that hair from his forehead . . .

 I squeeze my arms tighter around myself to stifle all of these urges.
 "Not your girl anymore.
-Not for awhile now."
+Not for a long time now."

 "Leesh."
 His tone finishes the sentence for him.
 Come now, love.
 Don't be that way.